-The objectives of this course are
+The objectives of this course are,

-- 1. To learn the need of Big Data and the various challenges involved and to acquire Knowledge about different analytical architectures. - 2.
-To understand Hadoop Architecture and its ecosystems. - To Understand Hadoop Ecosystem and acquire knowledge about the NoSQL database. - 4.
+- 1. To learn the need of Big Data and the various challenges involved and to acquire knowledge about different analytical architectures. - 2.
+To understand Hadoop Architecture and its ecosystems. - 3.
+To Understand MapReduce and YARN framework and acquire knowledge about the NoSQL database. - 4.
 To acquire knowledge about the NewSQL, MongoDB and Cassandra databases. - 5.
 To imbibe the processing of Big Data with advanced architectures like Spark.